 7. Fort Mose Historic State Park

-Although St. Augustine is mostly known for its Spanish influence, many people are unaware that it also played a major role in America’s Black history.
+Although St. Augustine is mainly known for its Spanish influence, many people are unaware that it also played a major role in America’s Black history.
 Fort Mose Historic State Park was the site of the country’s first free black settlement for slaves who escaped British colonial rule.
 The site was built and established by Spanish governor Manual de Montiano in 1738, who wanted to offer a safe haven for incoming refugees.

 The settlement remained undiscovered until an archeological excavation in 1986 uncovered the original fort.
 They also excavated numerous artifacts, which can now be found in the Fort Most Historic State Park visitor center.
 As you walk along the trail, you’ll encounter a traditional cooking hut, a historic garden, and a Spanish-style boat.
 As one of the best hidden St. Augustine gems, the Fort Mose Historic State Park is not to be missed during your trip.